oseyosey/oseyosey.github.io/content/about.md

 ### Recent Updates

-Below you will find the most recent updates since my PhD application:
+Below you will find the most recent updates:

 - Selected for ***Honorable Mention*** of the 2024 Computing Research Association's (<a href="https://cra.org/">CRA</a>) Outstanding Undergraduate Researcher Award (<a href="https://cra.org/crae/awards/cra-outstanding-undergraduate-researchers/">URA</a>). *Dec 2023.*